-Looking for the best gravel bike priced between £1,000 and £2,000?
-We might have the answer in our roundup of all the best gravel bikes we have tested in this price bracket.
-We've tried and tested all of these bikes, from the capable adventure steeds to the all-rounders, here are our top rated.
+If you're after a super-versatile drop-bar bike priced between £1,000 and £2,000, we might have the answer in our roundup of all the best gravel bikes we have tested in this price bracket.
+We've tried and tested all of these bikes, from the capable adventure steeds to the all-rounders, and these are our top-rated.